jcmc1705/cy-ts-cucumber/README.md

 ```

-Depois, criamos a implementação do teste no arquivo `cypress/e2e/teste.steps.ts`:
+Depois, crie a implementação do teste no arquivo `cypress/e2e/teste.steps.ts`:

 ```ts
 import { Given, When, Then } from "@badeball/cypress-cucumber-preprocessor";